 The problem, however, is that the body’s recovery process requires nourishment in the form of calories and nutrients, both of which come from food.
 And while you might not be able to utilize your time in the studio right now, this can be an opportunity to listen and learn more about your body’s needs.
-Practice mindful eating techniques, honor your intuitive hunger, fullness, and satisfaction cues at meals.
+Practice mindful eating techniques, and honor your intuitive hunger, fullness, and satisfaction cues at meals.
 Here are a few helpful articles to help you along the way:

 But to further your body’s recovery, let’s break down a few key elements of your recovery nutrition toolbox:

 Balancing the three macronutrients from food: carbohydrates, protein, and fat is not just essential to your dancing fuel mix but is also important for your injury recovery.
 Each macronutrient is involved in specific metabolic processes that support your body’s ability to rebuild, repair, and rejuvenate.

 Protein makes up the framework of our muscles.
 While some muscle loss is normal during the recovery process, incorporating high-protein foods throughout your day will help to combat extreme losses.
 Essential amino acids, the building blocks of protein, are obtained from both plant-based and animal-based food sources.
 While animal-based proteins such as meat, fish, eggs, and dairy are abundant in these amino acids, vegan dancers can obtain all essential amino acids from a plant-based diet.
-To learn more about a properly-planned plant-based lifestyle, consider downloading The Healthy Dancer’s Survival Guide Minibook.
+To learn more about a properly-planned plant-based lifestyle, consider downloading The Healthy Dancer® Survival Guide for plant-based diets.
 You can also learn more about protein for dancers here, along with a guide to protein powders.

 We often consider carbohydrates as a dancer’s primary source of energy.
 However, they’re also essential to your body’s recovery process.
 Carbohydrates trigger the release of a hormone called insulin, which increases your muscles’ ability to absorb glucose for glycogen replenishment.
 This is why the carbohydrate-to-protein mix is critical for your recovery meal plan.
 Read this article to learn more about the various types of carbohydrates in your diet.